project-talan/tln-cli/README.md

   > tln config --terse
   ```

 * tln ships with a long list of recipes for third-party components deployment.
-Any time you need specific version of Java, Angilar, Nodejs, Boost, Cordova, Maven, Gradle, Golang etc. simply use install command to add this component into your local development environment.
+Any time you need specific version of Java, Angular, Nodejs, Boost, Cordova, Maven, Gradle, Golang etc. simply use install command to add this component into your local development environment.
   ```
   > tln ls
   > tln ls java --all